 This review contains spoilers

-Last Thursday saw the return of BBC 2’s acclaimed crime drama The Fall in which the rather dashing Jamie Dornan (more commonly known for his portrayal of masochism enthusiast Christian Grey) portrays the twisted yet captivating serial killer known as ‘Paul Spector’.
-The second season left the viewer with somewhat of a cliffhanger – DSI Stella Gibson (portrayed by Gillian Anderson of X-Files fame), after a game of cat and mouse spanning two seasons, had finally reaped the rewards of her persistence.
+Last Thursday saw the return of BBC 2’s acclaimed crime drama The Fall, in which the rather dashing Jamie Dornan (more commonly known for his portrayal of masochism enthusiast Christian Grey) portrays the twisted yet captivating serial killer known as ‘Paul Spector’.
+The second series left the viewer with somewhat of a cliffhanger – DSI Stella Gibson (portrayed by Gillian Anderson of X-Files fame), after a game of cat and mouse spanning two series, had finally reaped the rewards of her persistence.
 After all this time, Paul Spector was finally in her custody.

 But to end the program there, with such a happy and justified outcome, wouldn’t be befitting of this program’s darker element; it just wouldn’t do.
 Clearly the writer’s shared a similar sentiment, hence their decision to prolong Stella’s misery and frustration by having Spector shot at by loyalist thug James ‘Jimmy’ Tyler, with whom Spector has a fairly rocky history (namely due to him helping Tyler’s wife escape and seek refuge from the abuse inflicted by ‘Jimmy’).
 The program therefore ends in a far more acceptable and appropriate scenario – one in which Spector lays dying in Stella’s arms, an almost mocking smirk painted on his face at the thought of a distraught Stella being so close yet ultimately so far from succeeding.